dbukenberger/drbutil/README.md

 * [tqdm](https://github.com/tqdm/tqdm) realizes progress bars in the shell.

 ## Install & Use
-Clone the repo and in the main directory, run the `buildAndInstall.bat/.sh` script.
+Install from [PyPI](https://pypi.org/project/drbutil/) with `pip install drbutil` or clone the repo and run the `buildAndInstall.bat/.sh` script.

 Then you can import everything in your project with `import drbutil` or `from drbutil import *`, respectively.